La Fontaine Park: History

 In 1900, the city dug two basins at different levels, in the center of the park.
 They were separated by a waterfall over which the French landscape architect Clovis Degrelle built a bridge.

 Occupying increasing importance to the Francophone population, Logan Park was renamed La Fontaine Park, in 1901, at the time of the Saint-Jean-Baptiste Day parade.
 The park was named not for its famous fountain, but instead to honor the memory of Louis-Hippolyte Lafontaine, the first francophone prime minister of the Province of Canada.

 Three years later, the city expropriated homes on the city block and in the park.
 In 1909, the federal government donated almost all of the western section.

 The illuminated fountain, which was designed by Léon Trépanier and commissioned by the Westinghouse Electric Company, was erected in the north basin in 1929.
 At the same time, the monument in honor of Louis-Hippolyte Lafontaine was installed.

 A few years later, under the direction of Claude Robillard, the director of the Municipal Parks Service, La Fontaine Park was completely redesigned.
 This also marked the beginning of the construction of the chalet restaurant according to the plans by architect Donat Beaupré (the previous chalet had been destroyed by fire in 1944).
 The new building is part of an overall plan which includes a central pavilion, a conch for symphony concerts, an amphitheater with a capacity of 4,000 seats, a new bridge and a modification of the two ponds.
 The greenhouses, caretaker's house, the waterfall and the Grenelle-built bridge were demolished.
 In 1953 the chalet restaurant was opened by the Mayor of Montreal, Camillien Houde.

-The Théâtre de Verdure was inaugurated on 8 July 1956.
-This was also built by Claude Robillard, and was intended to host outdoor theatrical performances inspired by ancient amphitheatres.
+On July 8, 1956, the Théâtre de Verdure was inaugurated.
+It was also built by Claude Robillard, and was intended to host outdoor theatrical performances inspired by ancient amphitheatres.
 In 1965, under the direction of Germaine Dugas, the theatre produced many singers, including among others, Clémence DesRochers, Raymond Lévesque, Pauline Julien and Yvon Deschamps.
 For over 50 years, the outdoor theatre offered free cultural programming in a natural setting until its temporary closure in 2014 due to decaying facilities.
-On June 30th 2022, the Theatre de Verdure reopened with a new modernized design and equipment adapted to outdoors by the architectural firm Lemay.
+On June 30, 2022, the Theatre de Verdure reopened with a new modernized design and equipment adapted to outdoors by the architectural firm Lemay.
 The amphitheatre now seats upwards of 2,500 spectators.

 For many years the park also hosted the "Garden of Wonders" (Jardin des merveilles), a small urban zoo built by the city, which opened on July 5, 1957.
 The garden closed in 1989.
 Its buildings were inspired by fables and tales, it had farm animals and other more exotic animals, including its sea lions.